denoland/docs/runtime/reference/ts_config_migration.md

 code and raise any issues as diagnostic issues.

-These can be turned on for all JavaScript files in a program by providing a configuration file with the check JS option enabled:
+These can be turned on for all JavaScript files in a program by providing a configuration file with the check JS option set to `true`, as below.
+Then use the `--config` option when running on the command line.

 ```json
 {